mohi-chat/Routing/README.md

 # Routing
-Network Routing Implementation using Maximum bandwidth path algorithms As part of garduate course project for Analysis of Algorithms, following algorithms are implemented in this project to solve the
+Network Routing Implementation using Maximum bandwidth path algorithms As part of graduate course project for Analysis of Algorithms, following algorithms were implemented in this project to solve the
 MAX-BANDWIDTH-PATH problem:

 1) Modified Dijkstra's without using heap structure.
 2) Modified Dijkstra's using a heap structure.
-3) Modified Kruskal's algorithm where edges are sorted by Heap sort.
+3) Modified Kruskal's where edges are sorted by Heap sort.

 All the algorithms were tested on both sparse and dense networks.
 Their performace was cross verified by known theoretical complexity.
 It was observed that Modified Dijkstra's algorithm using a heap structure performed the best in both the sparse